 We operate in several foreign countries of which the United Kingdom is the most prominent.
 We incur operating expenses and have foreign currency-denominated assets and liabilities associated with these operations.
 In addition, we have revenue arrangements that are denominated in non-U.S. currencies.
-We do not believe these revenue arrangements denominated in foreign currency fluctuations that materially affect our results of operations.
+We do not believe these revenue arrangements denominated in foreign currencies or our operations in foreign countries create foreign currency fluctuations that materially affect our results of operations.